flaviostutz/firewall-stutz/README.md

 If you are willing to use IPTables for firewalling, this project is a good start point.
 I've been using this setup for almost a decade among some clients.

-Now I recomend using PF (Packet Filter) from OpenBSD for regular firewall/router linux boxes, but for multi-wan and QoS the scripts from this repo works beatifully and will be a good use.
+Now I recomend using PF (Packet Filter) from OpenBSD for large firewall/router linux boxes, but for multi-wan and QoS the scripts from this repo works beatifully and will be a good use.

+For regular use small boxes, I've been using Mikrotik.
+Check out the https://github.com/flaviostutz/firewall-stutz/blob/master/mikrotik-script.rsc script that does almost everything the IPTables does.

 With this script I already created complex site-to-site vpns (OpenVPN) along with multi-wan support on over 5 simultaneous sites, VoIP packet prioritization (QoS) and multi-segmented networks managed by a single box.